mcandre/gtdlint/README.md

 # ABOUT

 Gtdlint is a command line program for finding TODO tasks in a project, such as `// TODO` code comments.
+By default, gtdlint is case-insensitve, and looks for:

+* `todo`/`to do`/`to-do`/`hack`

+gtdlint can be customized with a `-p` command line flag and/or a `.gtdlintrc.yml` configuration file, for example to look for `pte` instead, in Spanish projects.

 gtdlint is a shell wrapper around the traditional GNU [grep](http://www.gnu.org/software/grep/) backend, presenting a frontend similar to modern linters like [Reek](https://github.com/troessner/reek/wiki) and [JSHint](http://jshint.com/).